 5. Use mobility aids and devices

 Assistive devices and aids can make your life easier.
 They are products with useful features to help you protect yourself from further injury.
 There is a wide range of mobility aids and assistive devices that can be purchased in the market.
-Examples of these products include easy grip bottle opener, reacher-grabber, arthritis compression gloves, bathtub rails, buttonhook, and a lot more.
+Examples of these products include an easy-grip bottle opener, reacher-grabber, arthritis compression gloves, bathtub rails, buttonhooks, and a lot more.

 Aids and devices alleviate pain by decreasing the amount of stress placed on the joints when moving.
 They can help you conserve energy and do things on your own.

 “Arthritis Overview – Mayo Clinic.”
 Mayo Clinic.
 Web. http://www.mayoclinic.org/